aiven/devportal/docs/products/postgresql/howto/create-manual-backups.rst

 Create manual PostgreSQL backups
 ================================

 Aiven provides :doc:`fully automated backup management for PostgreSQL <../concepts/pg-backups>`.
 All backups are encrypted with service-specific keys, and point-in-time recovery is supported to allow recovering the system to any point within the backup window.
-Aiven stores the backups to the closest available cloud storage.
+Aiven stores the backups to the closest available cloud storage to enhance restore speed.
 The raw backups automatically created by Aiven are not accessible by customers.
+This document explains how to create manual backups using ``pg_dump``.

 Variables
 '''''''''